 ‘Let’s take a step back here,’ some bright spark might say, trying to look smart.
 Respond immediately with:

-‘Hugo, thanks, but would you mind if we kept moving forward?’
+‘Hugo, thanks, but would you mind if we keep moving forward on this?’
 Especially if the speaker is not called Hugo.

 ‘Hugo,’ you should shoot back, ‘Here’s my question: If you have no answers, what the fuck are you doing here?’

 A simple trick anyone can do is to create instant portmanteau words from buzzwords to show you are way ahead of the game.
 If someone says ‘Strategic Communication’, for example, you say ‘StratCom’, perhaps high-fiving the person next to you.
 If they say ‘Relationship Management’, you say ‘RelMan’.
 And so on, until one day someone says ‘Analytical Facetime’ and you spit out your coffee.

 Meetings can often be flashpoints for disagreements.
 Make the most of this by asking during any minor argument: ‘Genuine question: Who’s in charge here?’

 In the confused silence that follows lean forward and say, quite crossly, ‘Challenge.
 Option.
 Issue.
 Process.’ while making a chopping motion with one hand onto the palm of the other.
 Then stand up and leave.